blobfile/blobfile/README.md

 # blobfile

-This is a standalone clone of TensorFlow's [`gfile`](https://www.tensorflow.org/api_docs/python/tf/io/gfile/GFile), supporting both local paths and `gs://` (Google Cloud Storage) paths.
+This is a standalone clone of TensorFlow's [`gfile`](https://www.tensorflow.org/api_docs/python/tf/io/gfile/GFile), supporting local paths, `gs://` (Google Cloud Storage) paths, and Azure Storage paths.

 The main function is `BlobFile`, a replacement for `GFile`.
-There are also a few additional functions, `basename`, `dirname`, and `join`, which mostly do the same thing as their `os.path` namesakes, only they also support `gs://` paths.
+There are also a few additional functions, `basename`, `dirname`, and `join`, which mostly do the same thing as their `os.path` namesakes, only they also support `gs://` paths and Azure Storage paths.

-Installation:
+## Installation

 ```sh
 pip install blobfile
 ```

-Usage:
+## Usage

 ```py
 import blobfile as bf